capacitor-community/generic-oauth2/README.md

    Also, it uses the system browser that the plugin uses (and not the user's default browser) to call the logout URL.
    This additionally ensures that the cookies are deleted in the correct browser.

-### Custom OAuth Handler
+### 2. Custom OAuth Handler

-Some OAuth provider (Facebook) force developers to use their SDK on Android.
+Some OAuth providers (e.g. Facebook) force developers to use their SDK.

-This plugin should be as generic as possible so I don't want to include provider specific dependencies.
+This plugin should be as generic as possible, so I don't want to include provider specific dependencies.

 Therefore, I created a mechanism which let developers integrate custom SDK features in this plugin.
 Simply configure a full qualified classname in the option property `android.customHandlerClass`.
-This class has to implement `com.byteowls.capacitor.oauth2.handler.OAuth2CustomHandler`.
+This class has to implement `com.getcapacitor.community.genericoauth2.handler.OAuth2CustomHandler`.

-See a full working example below!
+Refer to the [Facebook example below](#facebook) for a reference implementation.

 ## Platform: iOS

-### Register plugin

-On iOS the plugin is registered **automatically** by Capacitor.
+There are two options when configuring an OAuth 2 protocol:

+1. Some OAuth providers allow using their service _without_ implementing their SDK.
+For these providers, you can use the default config available,
+2. Other OAuth providers (e.g. Facebook) force developers to use their SDK.
+For these providers, you can implement a _Custom OAuth Handler_.

-### iOS Default Config
+### 1. iOS Default Config

-Skip this, if you use a `OAuth2CustomHandler`.
-See below.
+> [!NOTE]
+> You can skip this, if you're only exclusively configuring providers using a _Custom OAuth Handler_.

 Open `ios/App/App/Info.plist` in XCode (Context menu -> Open as -> Source) and add the value of `redirectUrl` from your config without `:/` like that